ucsf-wynton/wynton-website-hpc/docs/hpc/about/join.md

 ## Wynton's Future

 Wynton HPC has been a vital resource for UCSF’s computational research, providing shared HPC capabilities to support diverse scientific projects.
-However, Wynton HPC is being gradually phased out to align with UCSF’s evolving research infrastructure strategy.
+However, Wynton HPC will be gradually phased out by March 2027 to align with UCSF’s evolving research infrastructure strategy.
 While Wynton will remain operational for the near term for [P1 and P2 data only](https://it.ucsf.edu/standard-guideline/ucsf-policy-650-16-addendum-f-ucsf-data-classification-standard), researchers are encouraged to plan for its eventual absorption into the Facility for Advanced Computing (FAC) and CoreHPC.
 UCSF is committed to supporting researchers during this transition and ensuring continued access to robust computational resources.

 For more details on the upcoming changes, visit the [Wynton Transition Keeping You Informed](https://ars.ucsf.edu/wynton-transition-keeping-you-informed) page.